QuantumVillage/Quantum-Vuln-Analysis/README.md

 ## Contributions

-No contributions will be accepted for this code as it is provided as-is as a record of the data runs to generate the results presented in the paper.
+The Notebook code is provided as-is as a record of the data runs to generate the results presented in the paper.

+However, given the interest in this work, we may be creating a small project to develop out these ideas!